Yasmani Grandal Player Props: White Sox vs. Phillies

 Yasmani Grandal At The Plate

-- Grandal is hitting .298 with five doubles, a home run and four walks.
+- Grandal is hitting .278 with six doubles, a home run and four walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.